 subjects: - type: bisac name: "ART / European" identifier: ART015030 - type: getty name: "Romantic" identifier: http://vocab.getty.edu/aat/300172863 - type: getty name: "Eugène Delacroix" identifier: http://vocab.getty.edu/ulan/500115509

 A history of post-publication revisions made to the publication typically appears on the About page.
 Any number of revision history property items can be added and each must include the attributes

 summary of changes made on that date.
 The

-If you are using Definition: GitHub: GitHub is a code hosting platform for version control and collaboration.
+If you are using Definition: GitHub: GitHub is project management platform built around git version control and optimized for team collaboration.
 For an introductory guide to it, visit: https://guides.github.com/activities/hello-world/#what or a similar service for more granular version control, you may also include the

 repository_url in this section.
 And in this case the revision history collected in the